JohnSnowLabs/johnsnowlabs/docs/en/alab/user_management.md

 To add a user to the admin group, a user with admin privilege needs to navigate to the _Users_ page, click on the concerned username or select the _Edit_ option from the _More Actions_ icon, then go to the _Group_ section and check the _Admins_ checkbox.

 ## New Supervisor Role for Users
-In this version of NLP Lab, we're excited to introduce a new user role: Supervisor.
+In this version of Generative AI Lab, we're excited to introduce a new user role: Supervisor.
 The Supervisor role offers enhanced authority compared to the Annotator role while maintaining restrictions, similar to the Admin role.

 ### Role Authority:
 A user with the Supervisor role has access to almost all functionalities available to the Admin role, with a few exceptions: